swarajd/code-analysis-guide/chapter1/strings.md

 ### concat

 The `concat` method in java takes two strings, and sticks them together, or "concatenates" them.
 It works like this: `String concat(str)` .
+Note: the `+` operator with strings does EXACTLY the same thing as `concat` for our purposes.
+There are a few gotchas I'll go over at the end of the lesson.
 Let's look at some examples below:

 ```
 String leftHandSide = "this is ";